 If you are a student who is new to Kirkwood and you are planning to complete a degree or enroll as a full-time student, you are required to attend a new student orientation session during which you will meet with your advisor and register for your first semester courses.
 This is true even if you completed Kirkwood courses while in high school or completed courses at other colleges.
 Visit www.kirkwood.edu/orientation for more information about orientation and to sign up for an orientation session.

-If you plan to take only one or two classes and you are not planning to complete a degree at Kirkwood, you may register after priority registration, and you are not required to attend an orientation session.
+If you plan to take only a few classes and you are not planning to complete a degree at Kirkwood, you may register after priority registration, and you are not required to attend an orientation session.
 If you need assistance in registering for courses, please contact the Advising and Transfer Center at 319-398-5540.

 Priority Registration for currently enrolled, returning students

 According to your priority registration assigned time, you may use the convenience of EagleNet (online registration) or phone registration by calling 319-398-7600.
 Click here to see instructions on how to register in EagleNet.
 Have synonym numbers and course/section numbers ready.
 You may also register in person at the One Stop office on the 2nd floor of Kirkwood Hall.
 You may register after, but not before, your assigned time.

 Before your assigned time, you should:

 1) Complete the EagleView Program Planner (degree audit) in EagleNet.

 >Log in >Click EagleNet for Students >click EagleView Program Planner under Academic Planning.